Herbertkartel/alx-low_level_programming/0x14-bit_manipulation/README.md

-A function gets the number of bits flipped form n to m
+A function that prints decimal as binary